Cvikli/DiffLib.jl/README.md

 ## REASON
- -LLMs can generate abbreviations, also these can be forced to be generated to faster output:
+ - LLMs can generate abbreviations, also these can be forced to be generated to faster output:
    - `// ... existing code ...`
    - `// ... existing imports ...`
    - `// ... rest of the component ...`